 NVIDIA Windows GPU Display Driver (all versions) contains a vulnerability in the user mode video driver trace logger component.
 When an attacker has access to the system and creates a hard link, the software does not check for hard link attacks.
 This behavior may lead to code execution, denial of service, or escalation of privileges.

-NVIDIA Windows GPU Display Driver contains a vulnerability in the kernel mode layer handler for DxgkDdiEscape in which the software uses a sequential operation to read from or write to a buffer, but it uses an incorrect length value that causes it to access memory that is outside of the bounds of the buffer which may lead to denial of service, escalation of privileges, code execution or information disclosure.
+NVIDIA Windows GPU Display Driver, all versions, contains a vulnerability in the kernel mode layer (nvlddmkm.sys) handler for DxgkDdiEscape in which a NULL pointer is dereferenced, which may lead to denial of service or escalation of privileges.